 5 Things To Know About Mind and Body Approaches for Substance Use Disorders

 Mind and body approaches, such as mindfulness-based interventions, have shown some success when used along with the treatment of substance abuse and addiction.
 Mindfulness-based approaches, in part, attempt to decrease the impact of negative mood, which is thought to serve as a trigger for substance use.
-Mind and body approaches can be part of a comprehensive addiction treatment plan that includes behavioral modifications, and may include pharmaceuticals to decrease cravings, group therapy, or counseling.
+Mind and body approaches can be part of a comprehensive addiction treatment plan that includes behavioral modifications, and may include pharmaceuticals to decrease cravings, group therapy, o

 Mindfulness-based therapies.
 Studies suggest that mindfulness-based therapies may help improve health-related quality of life in people with substance use disorders, and may also help reduce cravings.
 For people who want to quit smoking, mindfulness training used along with conventional medicine has been shown to help maintain abstinence.

 Acupuncture.
 There are some results from studies that suggest acupuncture, when used along with conventional medicine, may have positive effects on withdrawal/craving and anxiety symptoms in people with substance use disorders and addiction.

 Hypnotherapy.
 Findings from some studies suggest that hypnotherapy may help people quit smoking, but there is not enough evidence to show whether hypnotherapy could be as effective as counseling treatment.

 Yoga.
 Only a few studies have been conducted on the effects of yoga to help people quit smoking.
 Although preliminary results have been positive, larger, high-quality studies are needed to determine if yoga is an effective treatment.

 Take charge of your health—talk with your health care providers about any complementary health approaches you use.
 Together, you can make shared, well-informed decisions.